-Akurio is a Cariban language spoken by about 10 in the southeast of Suriname.
+Akurio is a Cariban language spoken by 10 people (in 2002) in the southeast of Suriname.
 First outisde contact with the Akurio tribe, who currently number about 50, was made by a Dutch expedition exploring the border between Suriname and Brazil in 1937.
-THe Akurio live in the villages of Tëpu, Kwamalasamutu and Palumeu and along the Tapanahoni and Sipaliwini rivers.
+The Akurio live in the villages of Tëpu, Kwamalasamutu and Palumeu and along the Tapanahoni and Sipaliwini rivers.
 Only a small number of tribal elders speak Akurio, and the majority of tribe speak Tiriyó, a related language.

 Information about the Akurio language

 Page last modified: 23.04.21

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.

 If you're looking for home or car insurance in the UK, why not try Policy Expert?